Jolla: History

 In August 2017, Sailfish X was introduced for the Sony Xperia X smartphone.
 Support for the Sony Xperia XA2 was added as beta in November 2018.
 Support for the newer Sony Xperia 10 was added in November 2019.

 In February 2022 Jolla announced that it has discontinued its business in Russia during 2021 and is seeking a shareholder structure without Russian ownership.

+In November 2023 Jolla announced that Pirkanmaa District Court had approved a corporate restructuring plan which would see Jolla's business and staff acquired by a new company owned by the Jolla management team.

+In December 2023 German Developers ported SailfishOS successfully to Siemens GigaSet GX290 Smartphone model.

+In May 2024 the original Jolla company filed for bankruptcy, its business activities having been taken over in 2023 by the Jollyboys company established by Jolla's former management.

 Sailfish OS

 Operating system

 Sailfish OS is an operating system that can be adapted to different mobile devices.
-Also, the software can be tailored to best fit the consumer needs, from companies to mass consume.
-It is the core product of Jolla.

 Sailfish OS is an evolution of the Nokia MeeGo and Mer project.
 It is based on GNU free software code powered with C, C++, Qt and QML.
 The core is developed on Linux kernel that enables a wide hardware support.

 Sailfish OS has its own native applications that can be developed and uploaded in the store through the portal harbour.jolla.com.
-Thanks to Sailfish SDK, developers can fully emulate the whole OS behavior.
-This enables the development also for programmers who don't actually have a Sailfish device.
 Sailfish application are complemented by the Android ecosystem.
 Here with Alien Dalvik, third-party Android applications become compatible with Sailfish.

 Sailfish OS has an open core that can be improved by the community but also a proprietary UI that is seen as the succession of the Nokia N9 interface.
-It is touch-based and the only available interface with true multitasking capabilities.
 Basic UI applications, like mail, contacts, camera are provided by Jolla and are under continuous development.

 Sailfish OS 1 was launched in December 2013 with the first Jolla phone.

 Sailfish OS 2 was implemented in November 2015 for the Jolla Tablet and made compatible for all other products onward.

 Sailfish OS 3 was released on 11 November 2018.
 This version and its ongoing series of updates introduced a faster user interface.
 The new generation will be focused on privacy and security as well as extending the support to new hardware.

 Sailfish OS 4 was released on 16 February 2021.

+Sailfish OS 5 was released on 24 February 2025.